Foxconn's Profit Down 39% Amid iPhone Production Woes -- Update

-BEIJING – Foxconn Technology Group posted a 39% drop in quarterly net profit amid production challenges dogging its largest customer -- Apple Inc. -- over the new iPhone X.
+BEIJING – Foxconn Technology Group, the world's largest contract manufacturer of electronics, posted a 39% drop in quarterly net profit amid production challenges dogging the flagship product of its biggest customer, Apple Inc.

 Continue Reading Below

-The iPhone X, which Foxconn assembles in China, went on sale this month after it was plagued by a series of production problems among Apple's suppliers.
-The troubles were centered around new technologies packed into Apple's latest smartphone.
+Apple's iPhone X, which Foxconn assembles in China, went on sale Nov.
+3, after it was plagued by a series of production problems among Apple's suppliers.
+The troubles were centered on new technologies packed into the device, the most expensive iPhone ever, with a starting price of $999 and features including an edge-to-edge display and facial recognition.

 Hon Hai doesn't give guidance or hold earnings conferences.
 Its shares closed down 0.9% on Tuesday.